-What is RTI ?: What does RTI Means in India?
+What is RTI ?
+What does RTI Means in India?
+RTI Meaning?
+RTI stands for?

 Many times you hear that if we need any information from government, we can get through RTI.
 But you may not know what is RTI? what does RTI means in India?
 In India, the term “RTI” stands for “Right to Information”.
 There are many other popular full forms of RTI worldwide.
 To know other popular full forms, you may read Full Forms of RTI.